sheetaljoshi/eks-private-nat/README.md

 ### Deploying workloads to the EKS clusters

-8. Execute the script **createIRSA.sh** to set IAM roles and service accounts required to deploy the AWS Load Balancer Controller
+8. Execute the script **createIRSA.sh** to set IAM roles and service accounts required to deploy the AWS Load Balancer Controller to bothe clusters.
 9. Set Kubernetes content to **EKS-CLUSTER-B** using the *kubectl config use-context* command and then execute the script **kubernetes-deploy-b.sh**.
 This will deploy the TCP web service and the internal Network Load Balancer into that cluster.
 10. First update the script **kubernetes-deploy-a.sh** by modifying the variable *POSTGRES_HOST* with the endpoint URL of the database instance setup in Step 4.
 Next, update the YAML manifest **deployment-http-service.yaml** by modifying the environment variable *TIME_SERVICE_HOST* with the DNS name of the Network Load Balancer created in Step 9.
 Finally, set Kubernetes content to **EKS-CLUSTER-A** using the *kubectl config use-context* command and then execute the script **kubernetes-deploy-a.sh**.
 This will deploy the HTTP web service and the internet-facing Application Load Balancer into that cluster.